 Natural Flair

-Though relatively new to interior design, john tanner has long had an eye for the beautiful and eye-catching.
+Though relatively new to interior design, John Tanner has long had an eye for the beautiful and eye-catching.
+In this Provencal house, he has mixed carefully chosen vernacular antiques with a neautral colour palette and natural materials for a quiet, considered look.

 John Tanner is the first to admit that he has come to the world of interior design by an unusual route, having started his professional life as a skateboarder.
 From the ages of 15 to 21, he travelled the world, skating for sponsors and filmmakers.
 His passion for collecting developed during these trips, gradually diversifying from vintage skateboards to other objects that he considered beautiful and caught his eye.